AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 When we now call `glfwCreateWindow` we create a rendering window, but this time with a buffer containing 4 subsamples per screen coordinate.
 This does mean that the size of the buffer is increased by 4.

 Now that we asked GLFW for multisampled buffers we need to enable multisampling by calling `glEnable` with `GL_MULTISAMPLE`.
-On most OpenGL drivers, multisampling is enabled by default so this call is then a bit redundant, but it's usually a good idea to enable it
+On most OpenGL drivers, multisampling is enabled by default so this call is then a bit redundant, but it's usually a good idea to enable it anyways.
+This way all OpenGL implementations have multisampling enabled.

+`glEnable(GL_MULTISAMPLING);`

+Because the actual multisampling